You just had a baby or adopted a newborn. Congratulations!

-If you are the kind of guy who normally helps out around the house, then you are already ahead of the game.
+What if you are the kind of guy who normally helps out around the house?
+Then you are already ahead of the game.
 I want to thank you on your wife’s behalf for being awesome.
 Keep doing what you are doing and know that you might have to do a little extra for awhile until your wife is feeling better.

 If you are not used to helping and have always relied on your wife to maintain the house, then we need to have a little chat.
 Your wife just had a baby.
 (I know I already said that, but it needs to be said again.)
 Her body is recovering.
 She will be uncomfortable, exhausted, and might even experience pain.
 She might have difficulty doing things she normally can do.
 Her emotions might be on a rollercoaster of highs and lows, she is also severely sleep deprived, and if you have older children, she will probably be even more exhausted.

 Now is the time for you to step up and be her hero.

 Make a meal (it does not have to be fancy), tidy up the kitchen, throw in a load of laundry, watch the crying baby for an hour or two while your wife naps, anything that you can do, now is the time to do it.